 HRT Or Bioidentical Hormones For You?

-Given the panic recently over HRT medication being less available, leading Nutrition expert Patrick Holford looks at why HRT is not the answer for hormonal symptoms.
+Given the panic recently over HRT medication being less available, leading Nutrition expert Patrick Holford looks at why he believes HRT is not the answer for hormonal symptoms.

 Hormones have the power to roll back the effects of ageing and boost sexual activity.
 HRT is not the answer, but bioidentical hormones are.

 Hormones affect almost every part of your system so, not surprisingly, when your levels drop too low you can suffer a confusingly wide range of symptoms – and most of these could also be caused by something else!

 If you’ve been suffering from any of the following for a while, it’s worth having your hormones checked to see if they could be contributing: